 2. Learn Basic Rules of Photography

-Photography is photography also from above.
-Aerial photography obeys to the same visual rules of other styles of photography.
+Photography is photography.
+No matter the angle, no matter the tools, aerial photography obeys to the same visual rules of other styles of photography.
 It’s just that you’re shooting from a different perspective.

 Aerial footage are in high demand.
 As a photographer is a service you might want to start consider to offer since it will give you an edge over your competition.
 I will soon write a guide to teach you all about shooting videos with your drone, so stay tuned and subscribe now to Pixinfocus to receive my latest updates!